Swedish government to abolish solar energy tax

-Tropical depression 16 has formed over the southwestern Caribbean Sea and is expected to intensify into a tropical storm later on Monday, the U.S. National Hurricane Center said.

-STOCKHOLM The Swedish government proposes to effectively abolish a newly introduced tax on solar energy after heavy criticism from environmental experts and the opposition, the country's finance minister said on Monday.
+STOCKHOLM (Reuters) - The Swedish government proposes to effectively abolish a newly introduced tax on solar energy after heavy criticism from environmental experts and the opposition, the country's finance minister said on Monday.

 Earlier this year, Sweden's center-left government introduced an energy tax on solar power production above 255 kilowatt.
 While the tax did not effect single-family households with solar panels many companies, such as commercial landlords, with bigger production were affected.